If you’re not asleep, Daniel’s mother had said, then Santa Claus won’t come and you’ll have no presents.

 He was hurrying down the dark stairs before he knew what was what.
 At the bottom he hooked a sharp left and, bare footed, dashed towards the open living room door.
 He entered, and stopped.
 Even though the ceiling light was switched off the room was bathed in a soft green glow.
 It wasn’t coming from the Christmas tree fairy-lights either, nor was it the TV screen.
 All of those things were switched off too.
 It seemed to radiate from the big man who stood in the middle of the room.
 He was like a giant from a storybook; or one of those massive wrestlers that Daddy watched on Sky.
 Daniel could only stand, slack-jawed, and gape up at him in wonder.

 The man was dressed in long green robes.
 They pooled around his feet and seemed to curl away like thick roots on some weird alien tree.
 He was so tall that his head almost touched the ceiling, and he was forced to stoop.
-It was like a huge boulder covered in dense fuzzy hair.
+That head was like a huge boulder covered in dense and fuzzy hair.
 But it was only as Daniel’s eyes adjusted to the strange light that he noticed it wasn’t hair at all – but green moss; like the stuff that grew around the windows of Daddy’s shed.
 And yet this huge, towering figure had a moss beard and shaggy moss hair.
 It wore a woven braid of twigs and hooked thorns, just like a king would wear a crown.
 Two glittering eyes peered out at Daniel like highly polished rubies, and the sight of them caused his scalp to prickle and his bladder to feel horribly full.
 Beneath those eyes was a pig-like snout that quivered and glistened wetly; the nostrils flaring as the figure sniffed at the air.

 In one hand it gripped a large hessian sack, whilst its other hand (which had claws, just like in his dream) was in the process of picking up his Mommy’s fine crystal drinking glasses.
 Without a care, the huge man crammed the glasses inside the sack and then yanked open a drawer on the dresser.
 It tossed aside all of the junk and came out holding a silver pendant.
 It was a special pendant, as well.
 It belonged to Mommy; had a black and white photo of her grand-parents stuck inside of it!